Foreign Intelligence Surveillance Act: Physical searches

-Telephony metadata
+Telephone metadata

-In United States v.
-Moalin (September 2020), the 9th Circuit Court of Appeals stated:

-We conclude that the government may have violated the Fourth Amendment and did violate the Foreign Intelligence Surveillance Act (“FISA”) when it collected the telephony metadata of millions of Americans, including at least one of the defendants...
+In the 2020 case, United States v.
+Moalin, the Ninth Circuit Court of Appeals ruled that the federal government violated FISA, and possibly the Fourth Amendment of the U.S. Constitution, when it collected the telephony metadata of millions of Americans.

 Remedies for violations

 Both the subchapters covering physical searches and electronic surveillance provide for criminal and civil liability for violations of FISA.

 Criminal sanctions follows violations of electronic surveillance by intentionally engaging in electronic surveillance under the color of law or through disclosing information known to have been obtained through unauthorized surveillance.
 The penalties for either act are fines up to US$10,000, up to five years in jail, or both.

 In addition, the statute creates a cause of action for private individuals whose communications were unlawfully monitored.
-The statute permits actual damages of not less than $1,000 or $100 per day.
+The statute permits actual damages of not less than $10,000 or $1,000 per day of violation if aggrieved person is a United States person, and $1,000 or $100 per day for all other aggrieved persons, per a 2008 amendment.
 In addition, that statute authorizes punitive damages and an award of attorney's fees.
 Similar liability is found under the subchapter pertaining to physical searches.
 In both cases, the statute creates an affirmative defense for law enforcement personnel acting within their official duties and pursuant to a valid court order.
 Presumably, such a defense is not available to those operating exclusively under presidential authorization.